Housing is tough for the young

 A Better Way

 How about we forget about this silly unrealized gain business and we keep the current $2m (indexed) restrictions in place for the pension accounts to provide for a good retirement income.
-To raise revenue, the government should introduce higher taxes on any actual gains in super balances left over in the Accumulation account for super balances over $3m (Indexed).
+To raise revenue, the Government should introduce higher taxes on any actual gains in super balances left over in the Accumulation account for super balances over $3m (Indexed).
 These taxes could be between 15% and 30%.

 This would raise some money without the complications of unrealized gains.
 Everyone should be happy!